Bio 494 Internship in Biology Syllabus (1-2 credits) Section 1:

 Dr. Chris Rose (Ecology and Evolution, Bioconservation, others): Biosciences 2028A, email@example.com, 8-6666, TuTh 9-9:30.

 Internship Supervisor and address: to be supplied by student in proposal

 BIO 494.
 Internship in Biology (0, 4-8).
 1-2 credits.
 Offered fall, spring and summer.

 Students participate in research or applied biology outside this university.
 Students must contact and obtain approval of a supervising instructor at the off campus location and the department internship coordinator in the term prior to registration.
 A proposal must be approved prior to registration and a final paper or presentation will be completed.
 Prerequisites: Biology or biotechnology major with a minimum of 8 biology credit hours and a GPA of 2.5 or higher.

 The internship allows students to get academic credit for practical hands-on training, skill development and experience in biology-related research, education, outreach or work in a professional setting outside of the university and under the guidance of professionals in a work environment related to biology.
 Biology-related does not include shadowing health care professionals, rescue squad and EMT work, and any kind of patient care in veterinary clinics, medical clinics, nursing homes, other special care institutions and hospitals, though it can include participating in research done in or in affiliation with hospitals and vet clinics.
 For veterinary-related internships, the student is referred to BIO 493.
-For internships that involve shadowing doctors and patient care, the student is referred to the Department of Health Sciences.

 1. hands-on training, skill development and experience in biology-related research, education, outreach or other kinds of work in a professional setting.